gokhanercan/OSimUnr-Generator/readme.md

 > CreateDerivationallyRelatedClassifier()
 ```

 If you check out `EnglishPipeline.py`, you'll see a list of manual definitions and mappings introduced to reduce the false positive rates in the final dataset.
-As an example, here is the list of blacklisted concepts from English WordNet used in `CreateBlacklistedConceptsFilterer`:

-The concept list (synset names) is ordered from general to specific:
+As an example, here is the list of blacklisted concepts (synset names) from English WordNet used in `CreateBlacklistedConceptsFilterer`:

 ```bash
 - ill_health.n.01